<?xml version="1.0" encoding="UTF-8"?>

 <published>2026-01-01T00:00:00Z</published>

-<summary type="text">Effect of teaching and learning resources on academic performance in public secondary schools in Kitui County, Kenya
+<summary type="text">Impact of evaluation of professional documents on students’ academic performance in public secondary schools in Kitui County, Kenya

 Ngulutu, Nicholas K.; Mulwa, Janet K.; Mwania, Jonathan M.; Mwanzia, Ruth